The Braverman Award | Submission

-The submission period for the 2013 Braverman Award is now open.
-Submitted papers should be about some aspect of the social responsibilities of librarians, libraries, or librarianship.
+The Miriam Braverman Memorial Prize is awarded each year by the Progressive Librarians Guild for the best paper about some aspect of the social responsibilities of librarians, libraries, or librarianship.
 Papers related to archivists, archives, and archival work are also eligible.

 The award honors Miriam Ruth Gutman Braverman (1920-2002), who was a socialist, writer, activist librarian, and longstanding member of the Progressive Librarians Guild, a founder of the ALA's Social Responsibilities Round Table, and a proponent of the social responsibilities perspective within Library and Information Science.
 The award is intended to celebrate Miriam's spirit of activism and faith in the power of people's collective social justice efforts and inspire future generations of librarians.
 The award has been given since 2003.

 The winning paper will be published in a forthcoming issue of Progressive Librarian.
 The prize winner will also receive a $500 stipend to help offset the cost of travel to and from the American Library Association's (ALA) Annual Conference.
 The award will be presented at the annual PLG dinner at ALA, and the winner is invited to present their paper at the PLG meeting.
 In addition, the winner will be provided a press pass for the conference, allowing for free entry to sessions and the exhibition floor with the expectation they will write a short reflection for publication by PLG.

 See the past Braverman Award winners and read their works.